1996 United States presidential election in California

 In contrast, Clinton flipped no counties in the state from red to blue, making this the first election since 1980 in which no red counties in the state turned blue.
 Clinton became the first Democrat to win the White House without carrying Fresno County since the county's founding in 1856, and remains the only one to have done so as of 2020.
 He also became the first Democrat since Woodrow Wilson in 1912 to win the White House without carrying Plumas County.
 Nevertheless, Clinton retained seven counties that he had been the first Democrat to carry since 1964 in 1992: San Bernardino, Ventura, San Joaquin, Santa Barbara, Monterey, Imperial, and San Benito, of which all save Imperial and San Benito cast over 100,000 votes.
-He also retained all the counties Dukakis had carried in 1988, including a number of sizeable ones that had voted for Ford in 1976, such as Santa Clara, Contra Costa, San Mateo, and Sonoma.
+He also retained all the counties that had voted Democratic in 1988, including a number of sizeable ones that had voted Republican in 1976, such as Santa Clara, Contra Costa, San Mateo, and Sonoma.
 This was the last election in which California voted to the right of Arkansas, Michigan, Minnesota, or West Virginia.
+This was also the first election since 1912 in which California voted differently than nearby Montana.

 Late in the 1996 campaign, Dole had made an upset victory over Clinton in California central to his strategy.
-Dole hoped to capitalize on two issues that had been figuring prominently in California politics under Governor Pete Wilson, illegal immigration and affirmative action.

-California is one of thirteen states where on the election ballot, James Campbell of California, Perot's former boss at IBM, was listed as a stand-in Vice-Presidential candidate.
+Dole hoped to capitalize on two issues that had been figuring prominently in California politics under Governor Pete Wilson, illegal immigration & affirmative action.
+California is one of 13 states where on the election ballot, James Campbell of California, Perot's former boss at IBM, was listed as a stand-in vice-presidential candidate.
+The Reform Party successfully conducted a drive to qualify as a party in California over the course of eighteen days in 1995.